Accessibility Statement for personal customers’ loan services

 • Labels are missing from the dropdown lists, causing screen reader users to fail to receive information about which dropdown list is accessed.

-• There are deficiencies in the operation of the dropdown lists, for example in using tabulator keys in navigation and in the sequence of reading the list elements.
+• There are deficiencies in the operation of the dropdown lists – for example in using tabulator keys in navigation and in the sequence of reading the list elements – and in the method the elements are read.

 • Choosing an option from the drop list automatically causes a new page to be downloaded.